Welcome to MNZ

 Turning a qualification into a career

-People who are unqualified or do not meet the MNZ standards for education or practice are not eligible for membership.
+People who are unqualified or do not meet the MANZ standards for education or practice are not eligible for membership.

 Massage New Zealand does not accredit qualifications.
-Instead MNZ supports NZQA quality assured qualifications from NZQA accredited education providers.
+Instead MANZ supports NZQA quality assured qualifications from NZQA accredited education providers.
 There are a range of NZQA accredited education providers and courses available in New Zealand.
-MNZ is unable to recommend one NZQA education provider over another.
+MANZ is unable to recommend one NZQA education provider over another.

 There are three main levels of undergraduate massage therapy education.
 An outline is found here.